Home » Journal

-Joe Friend has a funny post about the word bule, a common nickname for foreigners in Indonesia.
+In Indonesia, I’m told, bule is a common nickname for foreigners.
 That’s not really in use over here that I can tell (maybe it is, just not to my face).
 What I get called most often is orang putih, white man.
 It’s not the least bit derogatory, and I don’t mind being referred to that way.
 I never cared much for “Caucasian” as an ethnic designation anyway.
 What I find funny is when it is used as a synonym for English, as when a shopkeeper will turn to his helper when I come in and say, “you go help him, I don’t speak white man“.
 It makes me ticklish every time I hear it used that way.

 Hi!
 Reading this blog has been very enjoyable… I’m an expat too actually, but maybe it’s because I’m too close to home that I seldom pay attention to these kinds of amusing details.